 The GHP-10™ system design requires an NMEA2000® network backbone.
 My installation was a net new, stand-alone autopilot installation.
 I installed an NMEA2000® (N2K) network to interconnect the core pack components.
 Garmin® provided all of the necessary parts with the base core pack kit.
 That was easy; just a couple of cables, and very straight forward connections.

 One small surprise was that both the Garmin® display unit (GHC-10™) and the course computer (ECU) contain imbedded firmware.
 The initial draft of the GHP-10™ AP system marketing materials did not make clear that to update the firmware, the preferred way is via a “compatible” Garmin® chart plotter on the NMEA2000® network.
-At that time, we did not have a “compatible” Garmin chart plotter.
-Garmin® now makes an NMEA2000® “Updater” that can be attached to the network to enable updating the AP firmware, but it’s a very “cludgy” solution; clearly, an after-thought.
+At that time, we did not have a “compatible” Garmin® chart plotter.
+For those without a Garmin® compatible chart plotter, Garmin® now makes an NMEA2000® “Updater” that can be attached to the network to enable updating the AP firmware.
+This is a “kludgy” solution; clearly, an after-thought.
 We do now have a compatible Garmin® chart plotter, which we quite like.

 The GHP-10™ is designed for use in both slow (displacement) and fast (planing) power boats with hydraulic steering systems.
 The 2009 version of the Garmin® documentation appeared to be heavily oriented toward outboard-driven, go-fast planing hulls, and did not have installation diagrams for the many configurations found in older and newer cruising boats.
 The early Garmin® installation instructions were, frankly, incomplete and weak.
 Later versions have been improved, but remain below my expectations for an otherwise high quality technology company for a product intended to be DIY-installed by its purchaser/owner/operator.
 In 2009, I needed several interactions with Garmin® Technical Support to get it all sorted out.

 The initial setup of the system requires configuration of the engine speed at which the hull “transitions” from displacement to planing mode.
-The system gets engine speed from the boat’s tachometer drive circuit.
-What the documentation does not explain is that, for hulls that do not plane (trawlers and displacement cruisers), that tachometer input is not necessary at all.
-It works, but it is not required to make the system functional.
+The Autopilot computer gets engine speed from the boat’s tachometer drive circuit.
+What the documentation does not explain is that, for hulls that do not plane (trawlers and displacement cruisers), tachometer input is not needed for the autopilot system to work.
+I didn’t learn that until after I had the tachometer input completely installed. but it was not required to have a functional autopilot system on our trawler.

-No actual user manual or operator’s guide is available; there is only a quick start brochure.
+No actual user manual or operator’s guide is available for the GHP-10; there is only a quick start brochure and a sheet of installation instructions.
 Operation of the firmware settings of the system are not documented anywhere.
 Some of the firmware options that are available for user configuration are obscure and difficult to interpret.
-Setting up the parameters affecting route following and XTE sensitivity would be much easier with an decent user guide and an explanation of what the controls actually do.
+Setting up the parameters affecting route following and XTE sensitivity would be much easier with an proper user guide and an explanation of what the controls actually do.
 When you understand the right question to ask, Garmin® tech support can usually help, but that’s a poor means to learn to set up user selectable performance parameters.

 Once installed and operational, the GHP-10™ AP system is an excellent AP, and I do recommend it.
 Just be aware that experience building Heathkits in a previous life will be most helpful here.